michaelamalarova/BetterGoogleSearchPage/README.md

 - Contains the search form, results display area, and the download button.

 ### assets/styles.css
-- Contains all the CSS styles for the project, including layout, colors, and responsive design.
+- Contains all the CSS styles for the project.

-### assets/icon-mapping.js
-- Contains the mapping for icons used in the project.
-- Example:
-    ```javascript
-    window.imagesMapping = {
-        linkIcon: 'assets/icons/link-icon.png',
-        // Add other mappings as needed
-    };
-    ```

 ### scripts/script.js
 - Contains the JavaScript logic for handling the search functionality, displaying results, and downloading the results.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For any inquiries, please contact:
-- Name: [Your Name]
-- Email: [Your Email]